gzmatte/ATR/README.md

 > Provides CS2 Tweaks.

-> Installs Discord & Tweaks it.
+> Installs Discord & Tweaks it (Also provides ArmCord).

-> Installs Spotify LRM.
+> Installs Spotify LRM from my Github.

 > Installs OBS, debloats it and setups it.